Uyadav207/Attendance_AI/README.md

     </a>
 </p>

 ### Attendance AI - Jarvis is a bot help in recognizing the clients. who are saved in the database.
+The bot has an UI for user to use